 Any alternative to MemberPress should give you the power to keep your brand consistent, whether it lives on WordPress or not.

 Finally, the thing that's almost impossible to get with WordPress plugins is a functional app.
 But with the alternatives below, there are options that have a great app built in.
 And, since more and more members are hoping to engage on their phones, an app is important.
 Let's be honest, not everyone even has a laptop or desktop computer.

 A good community app should let you sell your membership, take payments, and build your community.

 1. Mighty Networks

-Mighty Networks is a powerful, all-in-one platform that gives you everything you could ever need to add a thriving membership business to your site.
+Mighty Networks is a powerful cultural software platform that lets you bring together community, courses, content, and commerce.
+It's an all-in-one platform that gives you everything you could ever need to add a thriving membership business to your site.
 It's a community-based platform, meaning that you have the ability to build an exciting, engaged community.

-But you can also opt to keep your content on WordPress, creating your Mighty Network as a subdomain of your existing one, and just link to it from your site.
+You can also opt to keep some of your content on WordPress, creating your Mighty Network as a subdomain of your existing one, and just link to it from your site.
 Your members won't even know they are switching platforms!
 (E.g. You could call your network community.yoursite.com, and link to it from your menu bar.)

-Finally, Mighty Networks gives you a full payment gateway, and you can charge in your home currency if you're outside of the US.
+Finally, Mighty Networks gives you a full payment gateway, and you can charge in 135 different currencies or with token-gating.
 It has pretty much everything you could need to monetize your community, making it a great MemberPress alternative.